mwnn/tdd-legacy-product/README.md

 I do not have the time to fix.
 I would like to ask you to patch it!
 All I have is a ToDo list for you ;)

+You may now me I am choosy so here are some rules:
-You CAN change the fingerprint of the methods, but please keep the names fo I can easily update my app!
+- You CAN change the fingerprint of the methods!
+- You MUST NOT change the names of the public methods!

-You MUST NOT change my database schema!
+- You MUST NOT change my database schema!

-You MUST NOT touch my production database!
+- You MUST NOT touch my production database from your tests!

-You MUST keep the functionality described in code documentation.
+- You MUST keep the functionality described in code documentation.
+- You SHOULD NOT extend functionality, so there is no need to add extra validation etc.

 TODOs:
 - Refactor the class to be able to test the public methods!